microsoft/vscode-arduino/README.md

 - **Arduino: Verify**: Build (verify) your sketch files.

 ## Options
 The following Visual Studio Code settings are available for the Arduino extension.
-These can be set in user preferences `cmd + ,` or workspace settings (.vscode/settings.json)
+These can be set in user preferences `Ctrl + ,` or workspace settings (.vscode/settings.json)

 ```json
 {